he1k/pendulum/README.md

-"# Inverted Pendulum on Cart"
+# Inverted Pendulum on Cart
+Repository for everything regarding pendulum project.